mlss-skoltech/mlss-skoltech.github.io/pages/faq.md

 ### When can I apply?
-The application system will open in the next weeks.
+The application system will open in March, 2019.
 See the applications page for more information on the process, and other important dates.
 ### How should I arrange accommodation?
 See the page describing the local arrangements.
 ### What is the poster session?